 More than 90 percent of transportation relies on petroleum-based fuels: gasoline and diesel.
 While alternative fuels and plug-in electric vehicles offer great promise to reduce America's petroleum consumption, petroleum-based fuels are likely to play a substantial role for years to come.
 However, the sources of these petroleum-based fuels are changing, with more fuels than ever from unconventional sources.
-Canada, which is the United States' largest supplier of crude oil, is currently getting 40 percent of its petroleum from oil sands.
+Canada, which is the United States' largest foreign supplier of crude oil, is currently getting more than half of its petroleum from oil sands.
 In addition, new advanced combustion engines are particularly sensitive to variations in fuel composition.
-The Vehicle Technologies Office supports research into fuels to enable more efficient engines and more effective emissions control systems that improve fuel economy and reduce emissions.
+The Vehicle Technologies Office (VTO) supports research into fuels to enable more efficient engines and more effective emissions control systems that improve fuel economy and reduce emissions.
 Much of this research can also provide insight into how biofuels' unique properties can affect these engines and systems.

 For more information on VTO's work in fuel effects on combustion, contact Kevin Stork.